fp-elevators

 9 Elevator

-1 is not servicing a request this turn, and so the user can input aMove
+1 is not servicing a request this turn (there is no number above it), and so the user can input aMove

 for it if they desired.
 See theMove